suxuekun/libpyiotcloud/_setup_devguide/README.md

 5. (Optional) [RabbitMQ](https://www.rabbitmq.com/download.html)

     To be used for non-Docker version.
     Note that the configuration file needs to be updated.
+Refer to rabbitmq.config and cert_ecc folder in libpyiotcloud/rabbitmq/src

 6. (Optional) [MongoDB](https://www.mongodb.com/download-center/community)